 Q & A sessions provided an opportunity to ask staff, one-on-one, specific questions regarding your application

 CDBG/HOME funding applications were due by 5:00 p.m. on February 6, 2018.
 CDBG/HOME funding applications were accepted November 29, 2017 - February 6, 2018 5:00 p.m.

 Application Questions?
 Email: email@example.com (please allow at least 3 business days for a response)

-The Chapel Hill Town Council will hold a public forum on Monday, March 19, in the Chapel Hill Town Hall Council Chamber, to receive public comments on a preliminary 2018-2019 CDBG Program Plan.
+The Chapel Hill Town Council held a public forum on Wednesday, March 21, in the Chapel Hill Town Hall Council Chamber, to receive public comments on a preliminary 2018-2019 CDBG Program Plan.

 May 23, 2018 (Tentative Date): Adoption of the 2018-2019 CDBG and HOME Program Plans